To watch the “5 Ways to Retire Rich” video go to the bottom of this post.

 There are many ways to make quality investments that are right for your goals, interests, and expertise.
 Once you set the process of saving and investing in motion, it’s easy to continue because it becomes a habit.

-Make a commitment to get started investing for your retirement in 2012.
+Make a commitment to get started investing for your retirement now.
 You’ll look back years from now and be really glad that you did.